invrs/paradiso/README.md

 Support for `express`, `mithril`, and `react` out of the box.

-## Structure
+## Getting started

-To start, we will create the following directory structure:
+Let's create the following directory structure:

     app/
       components/